willdahlgreen/nicar2022_qgis2/README.md

 If we click on the `Select features by expression` option (highlighted in screenshot above) in the toolbar of the attribute table, this will launch the Expression builder popup, which is not hugely different from the filter popup we worked with above.

 ![Expression builder](screenshots/qgis2_scrn18_expression_builder.png)

 The expression builder is very powerful and enables you to do a lot of complex mathematical operations, not just simple queries.
 In our case, we want to open up the `Fields and Values` where we can see all the columns in our data.
-If we double click on the column we want to use, in our case the `NAME` column and similarly to how we wrote the query above to filter our data, we can write a query to select the three counties, Orange county.
-Los Angeles county and San Bernadino county.
+If we double click on the column we want to use, in our case the `NAME` column and similarly to how we wrote the query above to filter our data, we can write a query to select the three most populous counties, Fulton, Gwinnett and Cobb.

 ![Example of an expression to select by](screenshots/qgis2_scrn19_expression_builder_with_expression.png)